 We will ensure that each student has high expectations, high self-esteem and values themselves and others and we will share, recognise and celebrate achievements in every sense and at every level.

 Objectives, strategies and activities

-Our Development Plan outlines the strategies and actions designed to enhance the quality of teaching and learning and achieve our aims.
+Our Improvement Plan outlines the strategies and actions designed to enhance the quality of education and achieve our aims.